John Mozeliak: Farm system turnaround (2012–present)

 Despite the Cardinals' major league success in the 21st century spanning well before Mozeliak's tenure as GM –– they have just one losing season and nine playoff appearances since 2000 –– the farm system had lagged behind until more recent seasons.
 Between 2000 and 2007, the highest rank the farm system garnered was 21st; between 2002 and 2005 it "ranked 30th, 28th, 28th and 30th."
 After 2011, Baseball America bestowed the Cardinals franchise with their first Organization of the Year award.
 Seventeen of the 25 players on the 2011 playoff roster were players who had spent their entire careers with the Cardinals.
 ESPNs Keith Law and Baseball Prospectus also ranked the Cardinals organization #1 for the 2013 season.

 After losing shortstop Rafael Furcal to injury in 2012, the Cardinals called up Pete Kozma to replace Furcal.
 Noted for his defense, Kozma had shown a poor track record in the minor leagues as a hitter, producing a .652 on-base plus slugging percentage (OPS) in 671 minor league games.
 However, during his major league call-up in 2012, he batted .333 with a .952 OPS in 82 plate appearances.
 His skillful hitting continued in the playoffs, as he hit an RBI single in Game 5 against the Washington Nationals in the NLDS that ultimately proved to be the game and series winner, allowing the Cardinals to advance to the NLCS.
 Kozma became the starting shortstop the next season, but could not sustain his improved hitting in the Major Leagues, slumping to a .548 OPS.
 In the following World Series against the Boston Red Sox, a two-play error contributed to a Red Sox' Game 1 victory on the way to the Red Sox winning the Series.

-Adam Wainwright and Allen Craig contracts
+Contracts

 On February 14, 2013, the Cardinals extended Mozeliak's contract by three years to end after the 2016 season.
 Late in spring training 2013, right-handed starting pitcher Adam Wainwright agreed to a five-year, $97.5 million extension that runs through 2018, the richest contract the Cardinals have awarded to a pitcher.
 That spring, the Cardinals also signed first baseman Allen Craig to a five-year, $32 million contract.